DenimCity/Project2/README.md

 Version 2:
 -

-1. Reformatting website display.

-2. Add removing dead links and adding functionality.

-3. Add social media links at the bottom of  the page.
+1. Add social media links at the bottom of  the page.

-4. Adjust the display and image size of the different pages.
+2. Adjust the display and image size of the different pages.

-5. Mobile friendly.

-6. Allowing influencers the option to upload photos and display appropiately.
+3. Allowing influencers the option to upload photos and display appropiately usign their local library.
-7. Add a upload button